How to setup TinyAuth x Traefik. Compared to LogTo.

 Keep Permissions Zone: DNS And as Zone Resources you can specify the particular domain (optional).

-You will get a way to verify it works:
+You will get a way to verify that the token works:

 curl -X GET "https://api.cloudflare.com/client/v4/user/tokens/verify" \